rewiko/rewiko.github.io/content/posts/kubernetes-network-policies/KubernetesNetworkPolicies.md

 Cilium can also handle kubernetes service load balancing and replace kube-proxy.
 Essentially at every connection creation, it will perform a DNAT (destination nating or modifying the destination ip from service ip to pod ip).
-Cilium manages the mapping between service ip and pod ips into the load balancer map and keeps the state of the connection without the connection tracking bpf map, therefore it does not rely on the usual kernel connection tracking table.
+Cilium manages the mapping between service ip and pod ips into the load balancer map and keeps the state of the connection using the connection tracking bpf map, therefore it does not rely on the usual kernel connection tracking table.

 The load balancing can be packet or socket based and the ct bpf map will be used to track the connections.
 I would recommend using socket based load balancing because the solution per packet seems to have an issue creating connection reset when a pod is deleted.